conor012/HPC4M_Optimisation/README.md

 ## Getting Started

 These implementations use [Eigen 3.3.9](https://eigen.tuxfamily.org/index.php?title=Main_Page) for its linear algebra.
 I place Eigen in the root directory – it is ignored on pushing (See `.gitignore`).
-Then to compile the file `gd.cpp` with Eigen using g++,
+Then to compile the file `gd.cpp` with Eigen using g++ on Windows,

 ```
 g++ -I .\eigen-3.3.9 GradientDescent\gd.cpp -o gd.exe
 ```
+On Linux you'll just need to change the file separators to `/`.

 ## Test Objective Functions